 Cash Cushion = (2 Weeks of Wholesale Bills + 2 Weeks of Payroll) / 2

 If you run too lean and sacrifice your cash cushion, not only do you risk not being able to pay for inventory and payroll, you won’t be able to focus on bigger picture issues, like growing your business.

-Sometimes, accidents happen: whether a natural disaster damages your building, your delivery driver got in an accident, or a pharmacist or technician made a medication error.
+Sometimes, accidents happen: a natural disaster damages your building, your delivery driver gets in an accident, a pharmacist or technician makes a medication error.

 For those situations, a financially healthy pharmacy will be covered by proper insurance and not have to take the hit directly.
 Make sure you’re fully covered with the following insurance policies in your pharmacy:

 Since independent pharmacy has unique risks associated with it, be sure that the insurance coverage you select doesn’t exclude important parts of the profession like consulting, diagnostic, or referral services.

 A handwritten ledger isn’t going to cut it to stay on top of a pharmacy’s finances.
 Your pharmacy should have a financial management system that keeps track of all the business’s financial goings-on.
 Regularly update your balance sheet, profit and loss statement, and cash flow statement so you can make informed decisions about your business.